Understanding Cost Performance Index A Complete Guide

 Step 2: Calculate Actual Cost (AC)

 The Actual Cost is the total expenses incurred for the work completed up to the same point in time.
-This includes all costs related to labor, materials, and overhead.
+This includes all costs related to labour, materials, and overhead.
 For example, if the actual costs incurred are $50,000, then: AC = $50,000

 Accurate tracking of Actual Costs is essential for effective project management.
 It encompasses not only direct costs but also indirect costs that may arise during the project lifecycle.
 By maintaining a detailed record of expenditures, project managers can better understand where funds are being utilized and identify any areas of overspending or inefficiency.
 This level of financial oversight is vital for ensuring that the project remains within budget and that resources are allocated appropriately.